Edna, Cuero, and Refugio Moving on to State Semi’s-Check Out the Neutral Sites - NewsBreak

 As fentanyl overdoses continue to surge both in Texas and nationwide, some good news out of South Texas.
 A traffic stop near Corpus Christi, TX last week turned into a history-making drug bust, reports CBS 19.
 "During the search we located a compartment built in the gas tank of this...

-Texas traffic stop turns into largest seized liquid fentanyl in US history
+A traffic stop in Robstown on Friday led to what is being called the largest liquid fentanyl bust in US history.

-U.S. Border Patrol Agents and the Nueces County Criminal Interdiction Unit seized three gallons comparative to 25 pounds of liquid fentanyl during a traffic stop on Highway 77 south of Robstown, near Corpus Christi.
-The liquid fentanyl seized during the traffic stop was valued at $1.8 million, according to a...

 Victoria, TX